We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - memory loss

 Folic acid works with other B vitamins to control levels of an amino acid called homocysteine.
 Having high levels of homocysteine in the body can increase the risk of heart disease and stroke.
-Including enough folate in the diet or taking supplements can help reduce the risk of stroke.
+Including enough folate in the diet or taking supplements can help

 Also, digestive conditions such as celiac disease can prevent the body from absorbing nutrients properly.
 This could increase the chance of a folate deficiency.
 Alcohol dependence may also increase this risk.